This post may contain affiliate links. For more information, please read my disclosure policy.

-Older children need time to internalize math concepts, to process history, and to memorize poetry.
+Older children need time to internalize math concepts, process history, and memorize poetry.
 While we all need break days periodically, we also need to sit down and educate our children.

 Short and Sweet

 Keep your homeschool plans as short and sweet as possible.
 Don’t plan to spend 10 hours a day, 6 days a week hitting the books.
 It’s a recipe for burn-out.
-Instead keep an eye towards why you’re homeschooling.
+Instead, keep an eye on why you’re homeschooling.
 Plan your homeschool with your goals in mind and remember, less is more.

 Figure out what your minimum school day is and begin there.
 It’s easier to slowly add a subject or two into your week rather than desperately dropping subjects because you ran out of time.